na-na-hi/renget/archive/chic-fil-a.md

 Shit's tasty.
 Not as crispy as it is fresh but a minute in the microwave did it and it was pretty yummy.
 7/10.
 [![Publix's Fried Chicken: pullix.jpg / 1696201711906.jpg](https://desu-usergeneratedcontent.xyz/trash/image/1696/20/1696201711906.jpg)](https://desu-usergeneratedcontent.xyz/trash/image/1696/20/1696201711906.jpg)

+###Sizzling Kitchen
+####60562047 Anonymous: Spicy Chicken Burger Meal
+`Spicy Chicken Burger Meal`
+Chimken update from Bongland.
+It's no chic-fil-a, KFC or Popeyes, but 'Sizzling Kitchen', a local corner store southern fried chicken place.
+I finished eating it just now, and I have to say it was a mixed bag.

+I ordered fries, a spicy chicken borgar, 4 strips, 8 poppers and 4 spicy wings.
+No I did not eat it all, but I had one of everything.
+Those strips were easily the best of the bunch, they were crunchy and soft inside, the chicken tasted good and the spices brought out the flavour.
+The wings were nothing special, kinda soggy but licking the seasoning off my fingers was nice.
+The chicken poppers were alright, more of a method of getting sauce in ya.
+Speaking of which, this garlic sauce was IMMACULATE, easily the best I've had with the perfect amount of spice and coolness from what I assume to be mint.

+The burger, however, was the absolute worst thing I have ever eaten.
+The bread somehow managed to be both dry and soggy at the same time and I had to drink more to get that shit down my throat because it felt like eating sand.
+I had to waste a whole bunch of my sauce to make it bearable and the chicken burger was absolutely not worth it.
+The fries were... okay.
+Standard fries, faint potato taste, again just a dish filler.

+Sizzling Kitchen gets a 4/10 from me.
+I didn't enjoy my meal, felt greasy afterwards and it kinda felt like a waste of money when I could have gone elsewhere.

 ###Wawa
 ####59119936 Anonymous: Chicken Parm Hoagie